MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/create-update-entity-definitions-using-web-api.md

 ---
-title: "Create and update table definitions using the Web API (Microsoft Dataverse) | Microsoft Docs"
+title: "Create and update table definitions using the Web API"
-description: "Learn about creating and updating table definitions using the Web API." ms.date: 06/07/2023
+description: "Learn about creating and updating Dataverse table definitions using the Web API." ms.date: 06/07/2023
 author: NHelgren
 ms.author: nhelgren